 Complications of Hyperinflated Lungs

 These functional variations in the heart can dwindle the ability of the ventricle to pump blood out of the heart.
-This will result in heart failure.
+In the end,it will result in heart failure.

 As discussed above, pulmonary hypertension and hyperinflated lungs causes shortness of breath, fatigue, exercise intolerance, and cardiovascular complications.